Nepal national football team: Resurgence (2010–present)

 After the marquee appointments of Graham Roberts, Nepal had experienced a fair amount of success following the decade of decline.
 Nepal won Saff U-19 championship in 2015 and 3 major tournaments in 2016, the Bangabandhu Cup and the AFC Solidarity Cup and won a gold medal in 2016 South Asian Games.
 Nepal lost no match in 2016.

 Nepal managed a good performance in the 2019 AFC Asian Cup qualification, even though the team was chosen as a replacement for the Guam national football team as Guam chose not to participate.
 Nepal had two successful draws against much stronger Philippines and Yemen at home, both ended 0–0.
 However, as the team lost to Tajikistan twice and away loss to the Philippines and Yemen, the Nepalis failed to qualify to the 2019 AFC Asian Cup.

-Nepal participated in the second round of the 2022 FIFA World Cup qualification where they have to face strong Australia, Kuwait and Jordan, alongside minnows Chinese Taipei.
+Nepal participated in the second round of the 2022 FIFA World Cup qualification where they have to face Australia, Kuwait, Jordan and Chinese Taipei.
 The Nepalis only managed one single win over Chinese Taipei away 2–0 and lost to the other opponents without scoring a goal after five matches.

 Nepal participated in the 2021 SAFF Championship and managed to reach the tournament final where they were defeated 0–3 by India.

 In October 2023, Nepal participated in the first round of the 2026 FIFA World Cup qualification against Laos.
 The first leg contested in a goalless draw between both team where else on 17 October 2023, Manish Dangi scored the only goal in the match to secure the victory for Nepal seeing them advanced to the second round.

 In March 2024, Nepal lost to Bahrain 0–3 in a 2026 FIFA World Cup qualification match which eliminated the team from advancing to the next round.